vivin/regula/README.md

 There is a lot more I haven't gone over, but I hope that these simple examples show you how powerful Regula is, and also how easy it is to use.
 I hope you give it a chance and [try it out](https://github.com/vivin/regula/downloads); 1.2.3 is the latest version.
 Suggestions and comments are always welcome!
 For more information, you can take a look at the [wiki](https://github.com/vivin/regula/wiki).

 ###Ok, where can I get it?
-You can download the latest version of regula on the [releases page](https://github.com/vivin/regula/releases) or on [SourceForge](http://sourceforge.net/projects/regula/?source=directory).
+You can download the latest version of Regula on the [releases page](https://github.com/vivin/regula/releases) or on [SourceForge](http://sourceforge.net/projects/regula/?source=directory).

 ###I want to contribute!
 That's awesome!
 Take a look at devreadme.txt for some information on how to set up your development environment.
 I'm still fleshing it out, but if you have any questions, don't hesitate to ask.
 Once you're done making your changes, send me a pull-request and we can go from there!